slakkenhuis/stilish/PROPOSAL.md

         └─────┘  └──┴─┘  └──┴─┘  └──┴┴┘

     I have found that this does not work too well for me.
-Although it should still be an option in `stilish`, I would personally prefer that any additional windows are added as a single array of windows next to the main window, either vertically or horizontally, as shown below.
+Although it should still be an option in `versatiler`, I would personally prefer that any additional windows are added as a single array of windows next to the main window, either vertically or horizontally, as shown below.
 Different layouts are achieved by manually dragging your windows to the desired